Handling and Presenting Harmful Text in NLP Research: Harms and Risks in Text Data

-The designation of content as harmful has social and political (and, as we argue, methodological) implications.
-This is perhaps best exemplified through content moderation on social media, where the labelling of content as `misinformation' or `hateful' is routinely contested.
-In a study of perceptions of hate speech, \citet{costello2019social} show that men and political conservatives find hateful material less disturbing than women or liberals.
-Critical data scholars~\cite{benjamin2019race,d2020data,birhane2021algorithmic} contend that those at the receiving end of harm and injustice hold the epistemic privilege to define harm from their lived experience -- while those occupying the most privileged position in society are poorly equipped to recognise it, a phenomena~\citet{d2020data} have termed as the \textit{privilege hazard}.
-For example, given the problematic history of the term, it shouldn't be up to white folks to decide if a use of n*gga is offensive or not.
-The experiences of individuals and communities at the margins of society who often disproportionately face abuse, hate speech and marginalisation must control and shape understanding of harm \cite{weidinger2021ethical}.
+The designation of content as harmful has social, political and methodological implications.
+It is often difficult to quantify and measure the degree of harm inflicted on individuals, groups or society because the materialisation of harms is intimately related to identity, lived experience and context.
+The same content could affect individuals idiosyncratically: in a study of perceptions of hate speech, \citet{costello2019social} show that men and political conservatives find hateful material less disturbing than women or liberals, while \citet{sapAnnotatorsAttitudesHow2022a} find annotators who scored highly on their scale for racist and conservative beliefs rated anti-Black language as less toxic.
+This raises the question of \textit{who decides what is harmful?} Critical data scholars~\cite{benjamin2019race,d2020data,birhane2021algorithmic} contend that those at the receiving end of harm and injustice hold the epistemic prerogative to define harm due to their lived experience -- while those occupying the most privileged positions in society are poorly equipped to recognise it, a phenomena that~\citet{d2020data} term the \textit{privilege hazard}.
+For example, given the problematic history of the term, it should not be up to white researchers to decide whether the use of ``\textit{n***a}'' is offensive or not.
+The experiences of individuals and communities at the margins of society who often disproportionately face abuse, hate speech and marginalisation must direct and shape understanding of harm~\cite{benjamin2019race}.
+Thus, while we outline some of the key considerations in handling and presenting harmful content, we recognise that assessing harm is always a reflective, contextual and ongoing process.